How to Meet STIG Compliance and Achieve OS Security with CIS

 What's Coming for STIG Compliance from CIS

-Currently, CIS offers four CIS STIG Benchmarks as well as four CIS STIG Hardened Images across AWS, Azure, GCP, and Oracle Cloud Marketplaces.
+Currently, CIS offers five CIS STIG Benchmarks as well as five CIS STIG Hardened Images across AWS, Azure, GCP, and Oracle Cloud Marketplaces.

-The following CIS STIG Benchmarks are available for enhanced OS security: Amazon Linux 2, Microsoft Windows Server 2016, Microsoft Windows Server 2019, Red Hat Enterprise Linux 7.
-CIS is also excited to announce three additional CIS Benchmarks coming soon to help with STIG compliance: Apple macOS 11, Ubuntu Linux 20.04, and Red Hat Enterprise Linux 8.
+The following CIS STIG Benchmarks are available for enhanced OS security: Amazon Linux 2, Microsoft Windows Server 2019 and 2016, Red Hat Enterprise Linux 7, and Ubuntu Linux 20.04 LTS.
+CIS is also excited to announce two additional CIS Benchmarks coming soon to help with STIG compliance: Apple macOS 11 and Red Hat Enterprise Linux 8.

 Lastly, CIS STIG Hardened Images provide enhanced OS security in the public cloud.
 Access the pre-configured VMs for STIG compliance:

 - Amazon Linux 2 STIG on AWS Marketplace